 Head Coach Jim Plumer

-Last season Plumer led the Catamounts to their first-ever Division I playoff appearance as they set a team record with 16 points in Hockey East play.
+In his first season with the Catamounts Plumer led the team to their first-ever Division I playoff appearance as they set a team record with 16 points in Hockey East play.
 The team also set a program record scoring 71 goals last season.

 Under Plumer's tutelage junior goaltender Roxanne Douville became the first Catamount to be named a Hockey East first team all-star.
 She made 30 or more saves 15 times last season.